Just a moment...

 Press 'Enter' after typing page number.

-Issues: Whether expenditure incurred for maintenance of the selling agency staff and office at Kanpur during the period when the selling agency could not lawfully carry on business was an admissible deduction under Section 10(2)(xv) of the Income-tax Act against the assessee's other income.
+Issues: Whether the expenditure incurred for maintaining the selling agency staff during the period when the agency carried on no business was an admissible deduction under Section 10(2)(xv) of the Income-tax Act, 1922.